SolaceProducts/event-management-agent/README.md

 # Event Management Agent

-The Event Management Agent is a tool for architects and developers working with event-driven architectures (EDAs) to discover event streams flowing through event brokers as well as the related broker configuration information.
+The Event Management Agent is a tool for architects and developers working with event-driven architectures (EDAs) to discover event streams flowing through event brokers as well as the related event broker configuration information.
 It can also discover schemas from registries.
 The Event Management Agent can be used in two different ways:

 * As the Event Management Agent component of Solace PubSub+ Cloud Event Portal to:
     - discover runtime event data from event brokers and schema registries